Curtiss XBT2C: Description

-Like the Helldiver the XBT2C was a low-wing monoplane with retractable conventional landing gear, although its more powerful R-3350 engine required a larger 13 ft 8 in propeller.
+Like the Helldiver, the XBT2C was a low-wing monoplane with retractable conventional landing gear, although its more powerful R-3350 engine required a larger 13 ft 8 in propeller.
 Unable to alter the wheel wells that the aircraft inherited from the Helldiver, Curtiss used a telescoping oleo strut mechanism to provide the necessary additional length of the landing gear.
 The extra height of the landing gear would have increased the height of the aircraft so that it could no longer fit inside the hangars of the Essex-class aircraft carriers with its wings folded until most of the wing tip outside the aileron was removed to reduce the height to 16 ft 8 in.
-For comparison purposes, the Navy demanded a engine cooling fan, much like those used by various Japanese aircraft, be installed.
+For comparison purposes, the Navy demanded an engine cooling fan, much like those used by various Japanese aircraft, be installed.
 Trials showed that the fan eliminated the need for the cowl flaps traditionally needed to cool the engine and its accessories.

 The XBTC used the same fuel tanks as the Helldiver with the addition of 45 USgal tanks.
 This increased the aircraft's total internal fuel supply to 410 USgal divided between a 110 USgal fuselage tank and interconnected wing tanks of 105 USgal and 45-US-gallon capacity.
 All of the tanks were self-sealing.
 The XBTC could carry an additional 300 USgal of fuel in three drop tanks.
 One could be fitted to the center shackle in the bomb bay and the others positioned on the main wing hardpoints.